aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Use StretchOff Property**

 Using the [StretchOffsetLeft](https://apireference.aspose.com/slides/java/com.aspose.slides/IPictureFillFormat#setStretchOffsetLeft-float-), [StretchOffsetTop](https://apireference.aspose.com/slides/java/com.aspose.slides/IPictureFillFormat#setStretchOffsetTop--), [StretchOffsetRight](https://apireference.aspose.com/slides/java/com.aspose.slides/IPictureFillFormat#setStretchOffsetRight--) and [StretchOffsetBottom](https://apireference.aspose.com/slides/java/com.aspose.slides/IPictureFillFormat#setStretchOffsetBottom-float-) properties from the [IPictureFillFormat](https://apireference.aspose.com/slides/java/com.aspose.slides/IPictureFillFormat) interface and [PictureFillFormat](https://apireference.aspose.com/slides/java/com.aspose.slides/IPictureFillFormat) class, you can specify a fill rectangle.

-When stretching of an image is specified, a source rectangle is scaled to fit the specified fill rectangle.
+When stretching is specified for an image, a source rectangle is scaled to fit the specified fill rectangle.
 Each edge of the fill rectangle is defined by a percentage offset from the corresponding edge of the shape's bounding box.
-A positive percentage specifies an inset.
-A negative percentage specifies an outset.
+A positive percentage specifies an inset while a negative percentage specifies an outset.

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentatio) class.
 2. Get a slide's reference through its index.